 This is a bridge that spans the canal that connects the North Pond and South Pond.
 In autumn, the maple trees are a riot of dazzling autumnal colors.

 There are two islets in the South Pond, offering a clear geometric contrast that results from the differing forms of the monument, bridges, trees, boulders and the teahouse.
 The bridge, yatsuhashi (zigzag bridge) is covered with a fujidana (wisteria trellis) and it extends from the west shore to the islet.
-There is a stone
+There is a stone bridge connecting the two islets and there is an arched bridge leading to the east shore.
+These different styles of bridges also contribute to the visual contrast.
+There is a waterfall near the bottom of Momijiyama, or Maple Hillock.

 This is a teahouse that is located in a north-facing position in the southernmost part of the garden, from which one can enjoy the entire view of the South Pond.
 The name originates from a poem by well-known Chinese poet Li Bo (701-762).

-Looking to the South Pond and Shoreline from the Seikatei
+醒花亭から洲浜,南池を臨むLooking to the South Pond and Shoreline from the Seikatei

 There are 111,000 rather flat and oval stones that are laid out from the shoreline into the pond.
 It is said that each stone was transported for one sho (about 0.5U.S. gallons) of rice.
 To the west of the shoreline is a small shrine dedicated to poet Kakinomotono Hitomaro, many of whose works can be found in the famous poetry anthology the Manyoshu (Ten Thousand Leaves), compiled in the 8th century.
 The view from the Seikatei looking to the South Pond is one of the most renowned spots in all of the Sento Imperial Palace grounds, as it becomes gloriously abloom with cherry blossoms in spring.